 If you already have the grant, I urge you, go and check how much out of the $10k budget you are spending every month.
-If it’s under $3,000 (Which I’m pretty sure it is), you need to get in touch with me right now as unfortunately, you’re wasting the charity’s resources by not taking action on this ASAP!
+If it’s under $3,000 (Which I’m pretty sure it is), you’re wasting the charity’s resources by not taking action on this ASAP.

-Also, if you have the grant but your not seeing a steady flow of new donors through your site, it’s probably becuase your system is not working, or more often than not, doesn’t exist yet.
-Talk to me, let me help you leverage new donors every month from a resource you already have.
+Also, if you have the grant but you’re not seeing a steady flow of new donors through your site, it’s probably because your system is not working, or more often than not, doesn’t exist yet.

 And, If you are a registered charity and haven’t obtained this incredible resource for yourself, let me help you.
-Even Google, on the application process, are stating you should find a professional to help you manage this for you if you want to get some results out of this.
+Even Google, on the Google Grant For Non-profits application process, are stating you should find a professional to help you manage this for you if you want to get some results out of this.

 Join me on my next webinar where I’m going to reveal our secrets.
 Including examples, case studies and tips on how you can start leveraging this incredible resource for your non-profit.